-A key question the public should be asking of policy makers and elected officials is why are we making it harder for regular people, small businesses, farmers and industries to get back to work and save on energy costs.
-We all want to diversify our energy resources with more renewable energy, but the evidence shows that the political goals - designed to please a small, vocal minority - are disconnected from the realities.
-Energy is a fundamental right, and Pennsylvania of all places - as the nation's second largest provider of energy to other states behind only Texas, according to the Energy Information Administration - should lead the way and advance a legislative and regulatory agenda that recognizes that.
+A key question the public should be asking of policy makers and elected officials is why are we making it harder for regular people, small businesses, farmers and industries to get back to work and save on energy costs especially coming on the heels of COVID driven economic downturn and now with a few years of staggering high inflation.
+We all want to diversify our energy resources with more renewable energy, but the evidence shows that the political goals - designed to please a small, vocal minority are disconnected from the realities of engineering and construction.
+With rising gasoline prices and inflation, we can see now more than ever that energy is a fundamental right, and Pennsylvania of all places should lead the way and advance a regulatory agenda that recognizes that.
 Anything else would be an energy injustice.
-We stand ready to work with the legislature in pursuit of smart, realistic policies that keep our needs for abundant, affordable energy and environmental progress in balance, and recognize the incredible value Pennsylvania's energy economy brings to both goals.